 National Aviation Day

 Few technologies have had as dramatic an effect on human civilization as aviation.
-Aviation has allowed people to travel to exotic locations they would’ve never been able to reach in the past, helped drive tourism and business all over the world, and helped make the world feel just a little bit smaller.
-That is why National Aviation Day is a holiday that’s celebrated annually on August 19th and a holiday in which everyone is free to celebrate flight, as well as the pioneers of flight.
+Aviation has allowed people to travel to exotic locations they would have never been able to reach in the past, helped drive tourism and business all over the world, and helped make the world feel just a little bit smaller.

 The History of National Aviation Day

-This day was first established as a holiday in 1939 by U.S President Franklin D. Roosevelt by way of a presidential proclamation.
-He intended this day to be a day in which people celebrate the development of aviation and the aviation pioneers who made it possible.
-August 19th was selected for this day because it’s also the anniversary of the birthday of Orville Wright.
-Orville Wright was born on August 19th, 1871.
+August 19th was selected for this day because it is also the anniversary of the birthday of Orville Wright, who was born on August 19th, 1871.
 Orville Wright was still alive when his birthday was made a holiday dedicated to flight, and he would live until January 30th, 1948.

 How To Observe National Aviation Day